openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 .. note::

-   Separate documentation exists for the BitBake tool.
+   Documentation for the BitBake tool is available separately.
 See the BitBake User Manual for reference material on BitBake.